AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > Answer:

 The biggest challenge in our project was setting up dependencies and resolving library conflicts, which delayed progress initially.
 We carefully updated the requirements.txt file, used virtual environments to isolate dependencies, and documented the setup process for efficiency.
 Learning new tools like DVC and Evidently for data versioning and drift detection was also time-consuming.
 We overcame these challenges by referring to documentation, collaborating as a team, and troubleshooting together.
 While the setup phase was time-intensive, it streamlined the rest of the project and ensured smoother progress.
+During the development of our project, we still encountered a few minor problems, usually connected to either miss comunications between our team members or situations that were out of our control, such as for example working on the same topic, trying to get the same outcome, however with different methods.
+Obviously this resulted on minor conflicts that was eventually resolved with no major problems, neither for us or for the projects outcome.
+Nevertheless, the later part of the project didn't come without it's own problems.
+Considering how much time and effort we put into this project, we truly feel intrigued about the unfortunate outcome of our cloud builds that unfortunately didn't run as good as we intended despite our efforts.

 ### Question 31